1) What role do adults play in the running of the company?

 4) What kind of training are the students getting?

 Students are encouraged to enroll in our Summer Intensive Training programs if they are interested in applying to leadership positions.
-Our Summer teaching artists are professional working Directors, Actors, Choreographers, Music Directors and Stage Managers.
+Our Summer teaching artists are professionals working in creative, administrative, design and production fields in the DMV.
 During the Fall and Spring, our Mentors serve as resources for the Creative and Production teams as they guide the cast and crew members.
 Peer-to-peer, experiential learning is a growing and successful trend in education, in both artistic and non-artistic spaces.
 Our belief is that there is nothing an organized and motivated group of young people can’t do in a collaborative and respectful environment!
-Our Artists in Residence, Advisory Board, Mentors and company members work together to shape and deliver our curriculum and programming.
+Our Managing Director, Advisory Board, Alumni, Mentors and current company members work together to shape and deliver our curriculum and programming.

-When you join The Free Theatre, you are making a commitment to learn, teach, work as part of a team, and have fun.
+When you join The Free Theatre, you are making a commitment to learn, teach, work as part of a team, and practice kindness and goal-oriented problem solving.
 Students are expected to take their responsibilities seriously, coming to every rehearsal prepared and ready to work and collaborate.
 We also expect all students to promote kindness and tolerance in our space.
 Our rehearsals are held every Sunday.
 Tech week is usually 5-10pm every weeknight for the week leading up to the performance weekend.
 Show weekends are usually Friday night, Saturday matinee and evening, and a Sunday matinee.
 These vary by show and venue availability.

 We understand that kids are under a lot of pressure these days — there’s a lot to balance in life.
 We know that there may be a few rehearsal conflicts.
 If a rehearsal must be missed, it is the student’s responsibility to find out what they’ve missed before the next rehearsal.
 Keep in mind though that theater is a team sport and requires all members to be present to learn and collaborate.
 If you cannot commit to regular attendance and participation, this might not be the best choice for you.
 Tech week rehearsals and performances are mandatory.